 It’s important to realize you aren’t your Ego.
 It’s just a tool.
 The Ego is a mask that can learn to take off.
 Then we can fully inhabit all the gifts of our consciousness.
 When we access these gifts, it starts the awakening process.
 We need more people who are awake and aware.

 How to Use Ego as a Tool

 Everyone can learn to take back control of their awareness.
 The key is learning about the default settings of personality and instinct.
 Once we see these mechanisms of the mind, we can move beyond them.
-With this knowledge, we open the door to other options, other ways of thinking, and perceiving.
-If we take the time to apply ourselves, we can learn that we are much more than just a personality type.
+With this knowledge, we open the door to other options, ways of thinking, and perceiving.
+If we take the time to apply ourselves, we can learn that we are more than just a personality type.

-Our mind is much more than the gray matter that sits between our ears.
+Our mind is much more than the gray matter between our ears.
 Consciousness also connects us to our intuition and emotions.
 Together, these tools enable us to experience this reality through a singular point of experience at a specific point in time.
-Why then do we think we have an internal fight between our hearts and minds?
+Why do we think we have an internal fight between our hearts and minds?